Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 ### Contribution

-I am designing and instructing the course, which consists of lectures with evaluation based on a written exam.
-The course has a total duration of 24 hours.
+I designed and instructed the course, which consisted of 12 lectures with evaluation based on a written exam.
+The course had a total duration of 24 hours.